neerajchowdary889/RubixBridge/README.md

-# Setting Up rubixgoplatform and Running 7 Nodes
+# Setting Up rubixgoplatform and Running the Quorum

 ## Prerequisites